awillard1/Web-Vuln-Learning/INFO.md

 xss is the URL parameter to be used on the pages that are GET requests

+# RCE

+rce is the URL parameter to be used on the pages that are GET requests

 # LFI

 lfi is the URL parameter to be used on the pages that are GET requests